-During the year ended December 31, 2022:
+During the year ended December 31, 2023: - continued

-On July 7, 2022, Company closed a non-brokered private placement of 6,000,000 units at a price of \$0.125 per unit for gross proceeds of \$750,000.
-Each unit consisted of one common share and one-half of one share purchase warrant, with each warrant exercisable into one additional common share at a price of \$0.25 for a period of two years from closing.
-The Company incurred share issuance costs of \$4,500.
+On August 23, 2023, the Company closed a non-brokered private placement of 10,700,000 units at a price of \$0.10 per unit for gross proceeds of \$1,070,000.
+Each unit consisted of one common share and one share purchase warrant, with each warrant exercisable into one additional common share at a price of \$0.20 for a period of two years from closing.
+The warrants are subject to an accelerated expiry if the common shares of the Company trade on the TSX-V at a price of \$0.40 per unit or more for five consecutive trading days.
+The accelerated expiry date would be 30 days after the Company provides notice to the holders.
+The Company incurred share issuance costs of \$14,075.